This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Health professionals often assume that the seriousness of an overdose is directly related to the number and type of tablets taken - i.e. the medical seriousness.
 You have to be pretty determined to take more than 10 tablets.
 However, this is only one factor to be considered.
 In addition, the following need to be asked about:

 - Was discovery inevitable or unlikely? (e.g. waiting until everyone was out versus taking an overdose in another room, while the family is home).

 - Was the person intoxicated, therefore less in control of their behaviour?

-Most teenagers will have taken overdoses or cut themselves superficially.
-Anything more serious than this, e.g.: guns, hanging, jumping, carbon monoxide, is very serious, and probably related to a higher incidence of psychiatric disorder (e.g.: schizophrenia, depressive illness) or later completed suicide.
+Most teenagers will have taken small overdoses or cut themselves superficially.
+Some will be part of peer groups (on-line or in person) who inform and encourage each other to self-harm.
+Serious methods, e.g.: guns, hanging, jumping, carbon monoxide are related to a higher incidence of psychiatric disorder (e.g.: schizophrenia, depressive illness) or later completed suicide.